 CM: Carlos Valderrama (Colombia)

-Nicknamed El Pibe, he was Colombia's greatest ever player.
+Nicknamed El Pibe, Carlos Valderrama was Colombia's greatest ever player.
 He was one of the best passers ever from South America.
 He was twice South America Player of the Year in 1987 and in 1993.
 Between 1985 and 1998 he represented Colombia in 111 full internationals and scored 11 times, making him the most capped player in the country's history.
 He was a star player at the 1990 World Cup Finals in Italy.
 He also played in 1994, and 1998 World Cups, and 5 Copa América tournaments.

 Juan Joya was one of the best left wing in South American history.
 He won 11 titles with Penarol between 1961 and 1969, including two Copa Libertadores and a two Copa Intercontinental.
 He also played for Alianza Lima and River Plate(Argentina).
 He played 9 times for Peru and once for Uruguay.
 He played in two Copa Americas for Peru.